How to Install an Electronic Dimmer Switch

 Straighten the wires and check on their condition.
 Badly nicked wires will need to be clipped off and re-stripped to provide bare wire to connect to the dimmer switch.

-There will usually be two or three wires to disconnect from the switch.
-One will usually be an insulated black wire and is a "hot" wire.
+There will be two or three wires to disconnect from the switch.
+One will be an insulated black wire and is a "hot" wire.
 Another insulated wire may be white, but with black electrical tape wrapped around it to indicate it, too, is carrying hot current.
 The third wire, if present, will be a bare copper ground wire.

-Connect Ground Wire to Dimmer
+Connect the Ground Wire to the Dimmer

 Assuming you have a ground wire in your switch box, it's time to connect it.